Hexadxx/servermanagmentcourse/README.md

-# servermanagmentcourse
+# Server managment course
-Repository for the Server Managment course by Tero Karvinen
+Hello this is the documentation for the server managment course by Tero Karvinen.
+##